beccasaurus/simpletray/README.markdown

 ### wx

-simpletray uses wxWidgets, so you need to install wx: http://www.wxwidgets.org/
+simpletray uses [wxWidgets](http://www.wxwidgets.org), so you need to install it

 A binary should be available for Windows users.
 Mac/Linux should be able to use your packaging systems.
 See [http://www.wxwidgets.org/downloads/#latest_stable](http://www.wxwidgets.org/downloads/#latest_stable) for latest wxWidgets releases.